Overlapping Issues of Family Law, Trusts and Estates

 After Dad died, Mom married Bob.
 Mom’s children know that Mom and Dad wanted to be buried in the family plot in Pennsylvania.
-However, if Mom does not make her intentions as to her remains firmly known, then Pennsylvania law allows Bob as the surviving spouse the unfettered right to decide where she will be buried.
+However, if Mom does not make her intentions as to her remains firmly known, then Pennsylvania law allows Bob as the surviving spouse the unfettered right to decide on disposition of her remains.
 Bob might want her to be buried in Florida near his winter condo.
 To resolve this issue, Mom can state her intentions as to her remains in her Will.

 Marriage: Dealing with Creditors and Bills